piku0806/Summarize-Documents-using-LangChain-and-Pinecone/README.md

 ## Troubleshooting
 If you encounter any errors during the process, an error message will be displayed with the details of the error.

-Please ensure that you have provided valid API keys and other necessary information.
-Also, make sure the uploaded document is in PDF format.
+Please ensure that you have provided valid API keys and other necessary information.The format accepted is PDF

-## Disclaimer
-This app is provided as-is without any warranty.
-The app developer and OpenAI do not take any responsibility for the accuracy or reliability of the generated summaries.

-Use the app responsibly and verify the summaries for critical applications or important documents.